-I do know that in January, we took family photos.
-I made a big huge canvas of it, and hung it up, and something about it bugged me.
-The person in that photo didn’t look like me.
-Well obviously, it was me, but I looked wooden.
-I was smiling, a falsehood in print.
-It’s been sitting in our garage for months, and I can’t hang it.
+I took it down.
+I put it in the garage.
+It has sat there for months, and I can’t put it back up.
 I see that photo and I see this old me that clung too tightly to things she didn’t care about.
-I was clinging to marriage, to friendships that I couldn’t let go of, to a house that was too big and too filled with things, and to a church that I couldn’t embrace completely.
+I was clinging to marriage, to friendships that I felt I needed, to a house that was too big and too filled with things, and to a church that I couldn’t embrace completely.

-- I care about my daughters.
+Now I know what I care about, and I can tell you what those things are.
+I care about my daughters.
 I want them to have nice things, to enjoy life, and I care very much that they know I care about them.
 I have dispensed more random “I love you’s” and more out-of-nowhere compliments to these two sassy little girls.
-I embrace one’s exuberance about life and embrace the other’s generally sad disposition.
+I embrace one’s exuberance about life and the other’s generally sad disposition.
 And I just love the heck out of them.

 So that’s where I’m at.
 I miss old friends and I miss seeing my therapist, and I suppose one day I’ll see those old friends and wonder what happened.
 I suppose one day I’ll have a breakdown and sit crying in my therapist’s office, begging him to tell me what to do.
 That kind of thing is inevitable.
 But for now, I don’t need it, because for right now, I feel capable of caring about things and people.
 Life is bright and shiny and new.